TimL94/Timothy-Lee-Portfolio/README.md

-# Timothy-Lee-Portfolio
+# Timothy Lee's Portfolio

+## Description

-A portfolio of my current and past deployed projects.
+A webpage containing imforation about myself as a developer and links to current and past deployed projects.

+## Usage

+for potential employers to see work that I have done.